ucquantum/momentum/application.md

 ## 3. Describe any events and meetings that your organization has held so far and your plans for the future.

-We have a slack channel, a uchicago listhost, a facebook group, and a website.
+We have a slack channel, a listhost, a facebook group, a github, and a website.

 Our primary correspondence is a facebook group chat where we share papers and other interesting articles that we find online.